mpokrass/Personality-notes/psych-356.md

 ### Meta-traits

-Neurotic, low agreeable, low conscioustness is the anxiety meta trait.
+Neurotic, low agreeable, low consciousness is the anxiety meta trait.
 This is new research.

 Extraversion and openness are the approach meta trait.
-Plasticity trait, receptive and responsive to perterbations in the environment.
+Plasticity trait, receptive and responsive to perturbations in the environment.
 Eagerly oriented towards change.

 Some people measure how often you smile.
 Focus on these top two levels though.